fernando-duarte/china-data/output/china_data_processed.md

 # Notes on Computation

-## Data Sources
+## Data Sources and Adjustments

-The raw data in `china_data_raw.md` comes from the following sources:

 - **World Bank World Development Indicators (WDI)** for GDP components, FDI, population, and labor force
 - **Penn World Table (PWT) version 10.01** for human capital index and capital stock related variables
-- **International Monetary Fund (IMF) Fiscal Monitor** for tax revenue data
+- **International Monetary Fund (IMF) World Economic Outlook (WEO)** for supplementary data

 This processed dataset was created by applying the following transformations to the raw data:

 ## Unit Conversions

+- All monetary values are in constant 2017 international dollars unless otherwise noted.
 - GDP and its components (Consumption, Government, Investment, Exports, Imports) were converted from USD to billions USD
-- Population and Labor Force were converted from people to millions of people
+- Population is in millions.

 ## Derived Variables